 Overview

-What happens when an older adult becomes frail?
+What happens when an older adult has frailty?

-How can you care for a frail older adult?
+How can you care for an older adult who has frailty?

-You can help care for a frail older adult by encouraging your loved one to have a healthy lifestyle and stay connected.
+You can help care for an older adult with frailty by encouraging them to have a healthy lifestyle and stay connected.
 You can also monitor medicines and plan extra time when you go places together.

 Having a healthy lifestyle

-Encourage your loved one to keep up as many healthy lifestyle habits as possible.
+Encourage the person you're caring for to keep up as many healthy lifestyle habits as possible.
 These habits include:

 • Preventing falls.